 PHC Consulting specializes in planning, managing and evaluating projects and programs in primary health care and community health.
 We work with health care organizations, professional nursing associations and the voluntary sector on policy initiatives and health care improvement.

 Nora Whyte has a solid track record of working with a diverse group of clients to strengthen their organizations and improve health service delivery.
 Her services focus on community health program development grounded in her background in primary health care, community health nursing and public health.
+Nora is an adjunct professor, School of Nursing at the University of British Columbia, Vancouver, Canada.

 Program Planning, Project Management and Evaluation